Elkins’ mayoral candidates talk future challenges

 ELKINS, Ark.
 (KNWA/KFTA) – The city of Elkins has two candidates for mayor that will be on the midterm ballot.
 Those candidates are Troy Reed and Paul Graham.
 Both acknowledge the next mayor will have some challenges to face.

-Reed is the chairman for the planning commission in Elkins.
+Reed is the chairman of the planning commission in Elkins.
 He’s also been working for the Elkins Police Department for 14 years.

 “I’ve been a public servant here for a long time.
 I would love to continue to be a public servant in a different aspect,” said Reed.

-Graham serves on the Elkins Parks and Recreation Committe and is a former Farmington Alderman as well as a former Justice of the Peace for Washington County.
+Graham serves on the Elkins Parks and Recreation Committee and is a former Farmington Alderman as well as a former Justice of the Peace for Washington County.

 One of the biggest tasks for the future mayor to face will be infrastructure.
 Over $20 million is needed to fund a water and sewage project.
-Reed said there’s also flooding issues that need to be addressed.
+Reed said there are also flooding issues that need to be addressed.

 “There’s not much elevation change throughout the city limits.
 We have seven outlets that go to the river that carry our stormwater- those are going to have to be cleaned out and maintained.
 They’ve not really ever been cleaned out or maintained.
 So that’s something that, if elected, we’re all going to have to work on,” said Reed.